All Episodes

 There isn't going to be anybody change his mind.

-There isn't anybody going to make him question what he believes, and he's going to destroy anybody disagrees with him.
+There isn't anybody going to make him question what he believes, and he's going to destroy anybody who disagrees with him.

 And he firmly believes in eminent domain.

-Now, many people on the Republican conservative side immediately would draw from eminent domain because they think it's nothing but big government times 10 stealing and taking people's property, not compensating them fairly, and here's the leading Republican candidate extolling the virtues of eminent domain in a way that most voters have never heard.
+Now, many people on the Republican conservative side immediately withdraw from eminent domain because they think it's nothing but big government times 10 stealing and taking people's property, not compensating them fairly.

 Because most candidates would not dare promote, defend, advocate eminent domain.

-But Trump, as a builder and somebody who encounters the need for eminent domain throughout his business, has hands-on experience with this is you want the pipeline, you couldn't get 10 feet of it without eminent domain.
+But Trump, as a builder and somebody who encounters the need for eminent domain throughout his business, has hands-on experience with it.

-Here we talk about infrastructure rebuilding, you can't do it out eminent domain.
+You can't do it without eminent domain.

-If somebody gets screwed in a deal, it's because they didn't do a good enough deal with the government when the government came in and wanted their property.
+If somebody, and here's the kicker, if somebody gets screwed in a deal, it's because they didn't do a good enough deal with the government when the government came in and wanted their property.

 If the government comes in and wants your property, make a killer deal.